× FreshBooks App Logo

 • Handling of conflicts of interest

 Note that there are a few things youā€™ll need to comply with depending on your stateā€™s laws.
-Be sure to check with your secretary of state to learn your stateā€™s laws regarding nonprofits.
+Be sure to check with your secretary of state to learn your stateā€™s requirements regarding nonprofits.

 6. File for Federal 501(c)(3) Tax Exemption